UCL-ARC/Mutein/Documents/variant_calling.md

 The steps to install and run the pipeline follow.
 Install everything where you will be running the pipeline's commands from, eg if you intend to run on an HPC install to your account on the HPC not your personal laptop/desktop computer.

+## Installation
-## install conda
+### install conda
 If you don't already have conda installed you must install it manually as the first step.
 On a shared HPC environment you may already have access to some version(s) of conda through a loadable module, but this may not be the most up-to-date version.
 In this case you may wish to simply ignore the system-provided conda and install your own version anyway.

 We recommend installing [Miniconda](https://docs.conda.io/en/latest/miniconda.html), follow the link to access installation instructions.

-## download or clone this repository
+### download or clone this repository
+While the repository is private (i.e. during its development stage) you can only access the code thorough an authorised github account.
+Once your account has been given access to the repository the simplest way to do a one-off download is to log into your github account, browse to the [Mutein repository](https://github.com/UCL/Mutein), click on the green Code button, then click Download zip.
+Then copy this zip file onto the HPC (if required).

+If you will require frequent downloading of the latest version then you need to setup ssh access to github from the place you intend to execute the pipeline, explained [here](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account).
+Then you'll be able to access it direct from the command line as if it were a public repo, explained next.

 If you have the git command available you can clone the repository, otherwise you can download the repository as a zip file and extract it.
-Either way put the repository in a suitable folder, such as ~/repos, that is not your intended data folder:
+Either way put the repository in a suitable folder, such as ~/repos, that is not your intended data folder.

     mkdir -p ~/repos && cd !$